-Dear Secretary Mnuchin:
+Dear Mr Abel:

-The Institute of International Finance ("IIF") welcomes the Treasury's continued efforts in support of Executive Order 13772 on Core Principles for Regulating the United States Financial System (the "Executive Order").
-We are pleased to provide our comments on this occasion in respect of the upcoming 4th Report, on Non-Bank, Non-Insurer Financial Institutions, with the aim of contributing to a constructive policy dialogue on the difficult role of policy-makers, regulators and supervisors in ensuring a resilient and stable financial system, providing a level playing field for all participants (banks and non-banks), and fostering an innovative, secure and competitive financial market and investment climate that fully supports capital formation, economic growth, and job creation.
+The Institute of International Finance ("IIF")1 welcomes the continued efforts of the organization for Asia-Pacific Economic Cooperation ("APEC") in promoting economic growth and cooperation throughout the region.
+This is an important function, and one that increasingly has the emerging digital economy at its center.

-We appreciate that the scope of Treasury's 4th Report is extremely broad, and our comments are concentrated within that scope, specifically on technological innovation and related competition issues in the financial system.
-Our comments relate to informed consumer and investor choice, financial stability, and the need for an efficient regulatory structure for cross-sectoral and cross-border competition in the FinTech ecosystem, consistent with the Core Principles.
+To this end, the IIF wishes to highlight the criticality of regulatory and policy considerations for digital finance.
+Indeed, policy-makers, regulators and supervisors have a difficult but critical task in ensuring a resilient and stable financial system, providing a level playing field for all participants, and fostering an innovative, secure and competitive financial market and investment climate that fully supports capital formation, economic growth, and job creation.

-Accordingly, we have focused on four aspects:
+Our comments relate to informed consumer and investor choice, financial stability, and the need for an efficient regulatory structure for cross-sectoral and cross-border competition in the FinTech ecosystem.2 We have focused on four aspects:

-1. Regulatory and supervisory frameworks should be consistent across the new competitive environment.
+1. Consistency of regulatory and supervisory frameworks across the new competitive environment